umwrit350sp17/Team-4/README.md

 ### Disclaimer: The following files are incorrectly organized within this repository, but were left intact due to this repository being a project graded on a timeline:

-**1. Progress Report 2.md
+**1. Progress Report 2.md,
-2. Project Draft
+2. Project Draft, and
 3. Project Outline. md**

 ## _**Navigating this repository**_: